-Whether to use the HSI v6 or the xiSpec line scanner should be decided in week 5 -6 after assembly and testing.
-Note the xiSpec option is making the full use of the RASA 8 telescope at F/2.
+Whether to use the HSI v6 or the CC55 should be decided in week 5 -6 after assembly and testing.

 Conclusion

 One low and high throughput design HSI using commercially available components are proposed and described that should be capable of high-resolution imaging from spaceborne platforms.
 It is suspected that the main challenge is to ruggedize the instrument for a life in space, including stress from external forces, vibrations during launch, temperature changes and outgassing in orbit etc.